Surprising Dog Facts: Senses, Behavior, and World Records

 In addition, Dr. Coren says that dogs can count up to four or five.
 They can also do very basic arithmetic.
 They know that 1 + 1 = 2 but doesn't equal 1 or 3, for example.

-Dog Reacts to Discovery That He Stole Cat Treats
+Denver Reacts to the Discovery That He Stole Cat Treats

 More Dog Facts